-Earbuds and IEMs are rather similar in that they’re both small, portable audio devices that are inserted directly into the ear.
+Earbuds and IEMs are similar in that they’re both small, portable audio devices inserted directly into the ear.
 The biggest difference between the two is that IEMs are inserted into the ear canal, while earbuds rest on the outer ear.

 This isn’t the only difference between these devices, but most of the other major differences stem from this one.

-But herein lies the biggest difference – IEMs, as their name suggests, are placed directly into the ear canal whereas earbuds simply rest on the outer ear.
+But herein lies the biggest difference – as their name suggests, IEMs (in-ear monitors) are placed directly into the ear canal, whereas earbuds simply rest on the outer ear.

 This difference may seem minute at first, but it carries a lot of implications, which we will list right now.